Sewer56/ADX-ID3/README.md

 Some ADX files have no loops, which means that the ADX headers end prematurely.
 This happens (as seen above) when the header has insufficient space to support a loop header/section.

-In order to support loop-less files are converted to have 1 loop, which is zero'd out and thus ignored by the native player.

-As such, `AdxHeader->LoopCount` is set to `1` and `Loop` struct is zero'd out.
-This is done in order to retain support for 3rd party tools working with ADXes that assume a loop count of 1.
+In order to support loop-less files, we simply extend the header to its full length, to the same size as if the header did have a loop.
+This is `44` bytes for Version 3 and `56` bytes for Version 4.
+This empty space is zero filled, as conveniently, the loop flag will be set to 0 and the remaining loop information will be ignored by the application.

 ### Where to Find the ID3 Header